York Sociology: A Public Sociology

 |Professor Marcello Musto

-is a sessional assistant professor whose work focuses on the analysis of Karl Marx's thought.
+is an assistant professor whose work focuses on the analysis of Karl Marx's thought.
 He has been a recipient of German, Dutch, Italian, Danish, Norwegian, Canadian, Chinese and Japanese research fellowships.

 New Book Releases

-- To Right Historical Wrongs: Race, Gender, and Sentencing in Canada (UBC Press) Carmela Murdocca
+- Carmela Murdocca released To Right Historical Wrongs: Race, Gender, and Sentencing in Canada (UBC Press)

 New Faculty Projects